pushkarkadam/portfolio/my_collections/_posts/2022-12-13-cracking-50-cent-code.md

 Plain: ILOVECRYPTOGRAPHYEND
 ```

-Again, you can manually solve the puzzle by simply rearranging
+You can manually solve the puzzle by simply rearranging
 the letters in a `7 x 5` grid and create multiple grids when
 the `7` width runs.
 Then continue to read the message by following each row.